thioseck/Project_We_Rate_Dogs/Readme.md

 + Data wrangling, which consists of:
     1) Gathering data
     2) Assessing data
-    3)Cleaning data
+    3) Cleaning data
 + Storing the clean dataset in a csv file
 +   Analyzing, and visualizing our wrangled data
 +   Reporting on:
    1) our data wrangling efforts and
    2) ourr data analyses and visualizations

 # Tools